 3. a portfolio of related research products/activities that demonstrate knowledge creation or innovative application in a given area.
 Such a portfolio might include journal, book, magazine articles, conference papers and presentations.

-Students completing the Doctoral Project earn their required 16 credit hours by taking the same courses specified for dissertations, which are graded Pass/Fail, and must be passed.
+Students completing the Doctoral Project earn their required 16 credit hours by taking courses specifically designated as doctoral project courses by the program.
+In the event such courses are not available in the catalog, special topics courses designated “Selected Topics: Doctoral Project” may be substituted.
+These courses are graded Pass/Fail, and must be passed.
 Confirmation of successful completion of the Doctoral Project must be submitted to the Office of Graduate Studies.

 External Activity Requirements